pmarsceill/patrickmarsceill.com/_posts/2016-11-28-hacking-the-font-stack.md

   [039e80cc]: http://alistapart.com/article/cssatten "CSS @ Ten: The Next Big Thing"
   [423c2466]: https://www.w3.org/TR/2001/WD-css3-fonts-20010731/ "CSS3 module: Fonts, W3C Working Draft 31-July-2001"

-## Now this is happening

 The web is now available on any capable device, largely thanks to the adoption of mobile-friendly web design (like responsive), the downfall of Flash as a web technology, and a user base glued to their phones reading Facebook at any given time.
 This has forced those who build web pages to consider performance impacts (load time, render time, etc..) more than ever before &mdash; or at least since the days of dialup when that draft was written in 1997.

 Like images, JavaScript, and CSS bloat; web fonts can easily become performance bottlenecks if not kept in check.
 While they allow for consistency in typography across devices and platforms, concern for performance and accessibility over pixel perfect consistency is a valid reason to think twice before using them.

 Can we go back to the web development practices in 1997 and make websites using system fonts?...
 Of course we can.
 Luckily there are some newer fonts available that make setting type on the web a little nicer.

-### Modern native font stacks

 Let me preference this list by saying that I am not anti-web font and I think the technology was/is a huge step forward for CSS.
 I do think there is still work to be done when it comes to how browsers load these resources as it can lead to user experience issues like [FOIT (flash of invisible text)][5038a6bd].
 Likewise, this list is experimental and hasn't been tested on many devices beyond recent OSX / Android / and Windows 7+ devices.
 These stacks can work independently or in conjunction with web fonts and hopefully will be useful for folks looking for alternatives.

 [5038a6bd]: https://css-tricks.com/fout-foit-foft/ "FOUT, FOIT, FOFT"

-#### 1. The modern serif
+## 1. The modern serif

-A modern more humanist serif stack ideal for both body and display sized text.
+A modern and more humanist serif stack ideal for both body and display sized text.

 ```css
 body {